• Skip to primary navigation

 Storage

 This recipe is great for meal prep.
-You can store the prepared black rice and beans in an airtight container and refrigerate for up to four days.
+You can store the prepared salad in an airtight container and refrigerate for up to four days.
+You can serve the leftovers warm or cold.

 I haven't tried freezing this recipe yet, but it should hold up well in the freezer.
 Store it in a freezer-safe bag and freeze for up to three months.
 (If you end up trying this, be sure to share how it went in the comments!)